tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_scenario_for_using_weather_api.md

 	<a  class="noCrossRef" href="http://www.aerisweather.com/support/docs/api/reference/endpoints/" class="noExtIcon"><img class="medium" src="images/aerisendpoints.png" alt="Aeris Endpoints" /></a>

-4. In the list of endpoints, click **forecasts**.
+4. In the list of endpoints, click **[observations](https://www.aerisweather.com/support/docs/api/reference/endpoints/observations/)**.
-5. Browse the type of information that is available through this API.
+5. Browse the type of information that is available through this endpoint.

 Here's the Aeris weather forecast API in action making the same call as I showed earlier with Mashape: <a href="http://idratherbewriting.com/learnapidoc/assets/files/wind-aeris.html" alt="Aeris example">/learnapidoc/assets/files/wind-aeris.html</a>.

 As you can see, both APIs contain this same information about wind, but the units differ.
+Also, the Aeris weather API is a hundred times more robust than the Mashape one.

 ## Answer some questions about the APIs